eklam/War-Of-Conquest/README.md

 - [KC] King's Court: **D(3)** > S(3) > H(2) > A(2) > Ta(1) > Ga(-) > L(-) > M(-)

 ## House Cards

+**The Combat Icons**
+- **Sword** icon: During the *Combat Resolution* step, the player who won the combat (i.e., the victor) counts the number of Sword icons on his House card.
+For each Sword icon, an enemy unit in the embattled area must be destroyed
+- **Fortification** icon: For each Fortification icon on the House card of the defeated player, one of the victor's Sword icons is ignored.
+- **Dragon** icon: For each Dragon icon on the House card of either attacking or defending player, before the count of the combat begins, destroy one non ship unit in the embattled area.

 ### Starks of the North
 - [4] Torrhen Stark